zeh/dasmjs/README.md

 # The dasm macro assembler (for JavaScript)

 This is an [emscripten](https://github.com/kripken/emscripten)-compiled version of the [dasm macro assembler](http://dasm-dillon.sourceforge.net/).
-It was created so 6502 assembkly code could be compiled from JavaScript code.
+It was created so 6502 assembly code could be compiled from JavaScript code.
 More especifically, it can be used to create Atari VCS 2600 and Fairchild Channel F roms from its macro assembly source code.

 ## Technical information